 Advisor contact information

 Questions about what classes to take?
 Problems registering?
-Contact the program advisor, Karen Henry.
+Contact the program advisor, Amanda Gallo.

 Contact the advisor before registering each term to be sure you are on track.

-Plan your classes using the Current Student Course Completion Guide.
+Plan your classes using the appropriate advising guide:

 Use Grad Plan to determine what classes you need for graduation.
-If you have concerns about classes listed in Grad Plan, contact program advisor: Karen Henry.
-When you complete all graduation requirements, you will be automatically awarded the degree or certificate at the end of final term.
-See the Graduation page for more information.
+If you have concerns about classes listed in Grad Plan, contact program advisor Amanda Gallo.
+When you complete all graduation requirements, you will be automatically awarded the degree or certificate at the end of the final term.
+See the graduation page for more information.

 Having trouble in class?

 - Make an appointment with your advisor to help identify other support services available for your success.

 - Use resources like study groups, tutoring labs, and online tutoring.